simonrho/jcnr-in-aws-demo/README.md

  **Note:** The `kubectl apply` command is a native Kubernetes approach to create a workload.
 Once it's executed, it activates the JCNR CNI driver, setting up the VRF configurations dynamically.

- **Informational:** The specific hostname (`ip-172-16-1-77` in the example) of your EKS node may differ depending on how AWS has provisioned your EKS cluster.
-Always verify the correct hostname of your EKS node when accessing the CLI.

- 2. **For EC2 Instances:** For workloads that utilize EC2 instances, the connection to JCNR happens through regular ENI interfaces & VPC subnets.
+ 3. **For EC2 Instances:** For workloads that utilize EC2 instances, the connection to JCNR happens through regular ENI interfaces & VPC subnets.
 In these scenarios, there's no JCNR CNI involvement.
 Thus, manual VRF configurations must be added to the JCNR, which are specified in the `red*.conf` and `blue*.conf` files.

 ## Cleanup or Teardown